chenzhekl/pxm/README.md

 # PxM

-Simple loader and saver for PxM (PFM, PBM, etc) formats.
+A simple loader and saver for PxM (PFM, PBM, etc) formats.
 Currently only `PFM` format is supported.

 _This project is considered unstable and expected major API changes._